jfiser247/spire-dev/README.md

     └── 📦 inventory-service (proves identity via labels)
 ```

+> **💡 Learning Environment**: Each service runs as a single pod for clarity and resource efficiency.
+In production, you'd typically run multiple replicas for high availability.

 ### **🔐 How Services Get Identity (No Secrets Required)**

 1. **Workload Starts**: Your service deploys to Kubernetes